alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

    1. Funds earned via the bounty program are publicly tracked.
    2. If multiple bidders are qualified, then the bounty is awarded to the bidder with the lowest earnings from this program within the last 12 months.
    3. If no bidders are qualified, the bounty is reopened.
-6. Work starts on the bounty, and maintainers and SMEs evaluate its progress.
+6. Work starts on the bounty, and maintainers and SMEs evaluate its progress against the milestones in the bounty.
-   1. Work must be completed to the existing standards of the Bevy project: high quality, correct and useful, but not necessarily complete.
+   1. Work must be completed to the existing standards of the Bevy project: high quality, correct, and useful, but often incremental.
    2. Paid Bevy maintainers will prioritize review for bounty work, to ensure it progresses steadily.
 7. As milestones and bounties are completed, the Bevy legal organization pays out the earned funds to the **bounty completer(s)**.
    1. A fixed fraction (less than 50%, more than 5%) of the bounty is granted to the Bevy legal organization itself as **overhead**, funding the salaries of the paid maintainers and paying for administration of this program.
 All transaction fees are taken from the overhead.
-   2. The remaining funds are disbursed however the bounty completer chooses: directly to them via a payment method of their choice, donated to the Bevy legal organization, put towards another bounty or donated to another charity of their choice.
+   2. The remaining funds are disbursed however the bounty completer(s) chooses:
+      1. Directly to them via payment methods of their choice
+      2. Donated to the Bevy legal organization
+      3. Put towards another bounty
+      4. Donated to a charity of their choice
 8. If a milestone is more than 200% behind schedule (3 times the amount of time bid), it will automatically be marked as **failed**.
    1. Once a bounty has been failed, bids will be reopened.
    2. Bidders who failed a bounty will not be able to rebid on it, but may bid on other bounties in the future.